 Very few crimes against expats are planned, rather they tend to be random & opportunistic occurrences where a Raskol seizes the chance that has suddenly presented itself.

 Local people in PNG tend to sit on the ground and watch the world go by when they have nothing to do, which to the uninitiated visitor who is already semi-paranoid about raskols just waiting to pounce, can be very intimidating!

 While it is unlikely that they will be wearing a T Shirt with “Raskol” on the front to identify themselves, the fact is that you will probably know one should you cross paths with one – or more…

-So the trick is to use your common sense and get out and see the things Port Moresby has to offer (see below), but use the guided tours offered by all the hotels to do that.
+So the trick is to use your common sense and get out and see the things Port Moresby has to offer, but use the guided tours offered by all the hotels to do that.
 The guides will know the potential trouble spots, who the possible trouble makers are and steer you well clear.

 Just in case you are wondering what a Raskol actually does looks like, check Australian photographer Stephen Dupont’s image gallery.

 Dupont is quite a guy – he specializes in what he calls fragile cultures & marginalized peoples and in 2004 he managed to get to the “Kips Kaboni” (Red Devils) Raskol community and Papua New Guinea’s oldest gang, to allow him to spend time in their midst and document the individuals in the gang.

 Apparently it took him several trips to Port Moresby to build the trust needed, but eventually he was able to set up a makeshift studio in their squatter camp in which to photograph his subjects.